From Everglades to Industrial Center to Hometown - The City of Doral

 The Spa, originally called the Saturnia International Spa, was added to the Resort in 1987 and is ranked as one of the top spa destinations in the US and the largest in the state of Florida.

-By the early '80s, Doral started to experience the first spurts of growth when Alfred's and Doris' grandson Bill developed Doral Estates that was followed by a joint venture with Lennar Homes to build Doral Park.
+By the early '80s, Doral started to experience the first spurts of growth when Doris' and Alfred's grandson Bill developed Doral Estates that was followed by a joint venture with Lennar Homes to build Doral Park.
 Both communities were named after the Hotel, a trend that was to be repeated many more times.

 Younger families started flooding the area but had to travel to purchase even the most basic essentials, because there were no stores - or schools or parks.
 Although the majority of the original homes were investment properties or second homes, the early fulltime residents believed that the quality of life and the low housing costs far exceeded the lack of amenities and started coming together as a community.